South Sudan: What is the fighting about?

 He denies the accusations, but has publicly criticised Mr Kiir for failing to tackle corruption and said in July that he would challenge him for the SPLM's leadership.
-Mr Machar also has a chequered history with the SPLM, leading a breakaway faction in the 1990s.Could it descend into civil war?
+Mr Machar also has a chequered history with the SPLM, leading a breakaway faction in the 1990s.How serious is the fighting?

-Almost 200,000 people are said to have fled their homes and there are reports of mass killings along ethnic lines, even though both Mr Kiir and Mr Machar have prominent supporters from the other's community.
-Forces backing Mr Machar have seized the key towns of Bor and Bentiu, capital of the oil-producing Unity State.
+There have also been mass killings along ethnic lines, even though both Mr Kiir and Mr Machar have prominent supporters from the other's community.
+Forces backing Mr Machar have seized the key town of Bentiu, capital of the oil-producing Unity State.

 The country is awash with guns after the decades of conflict and there is a history of ethnic tension, which politicians could whip up if they believe that could help them gain, or remain in, power.What is being done?

 There are also fears a reduction in oil production could have repercussions on world markets.
 Many foreign nationals have been evacuated.

 The UN, which has more than 7,500 troops on the ground and has requested reinforcements, has promised it will not abandon civilians.
 However, experts say its forces will not be able to prevent violence across such a vast territory.